Reduce the waiting duration sub-part of the Time to First Byte

 How to measure TTFB issues caused by redirects

-To find the impact that real users experience caused by redirect you will need to use a RUM tool like CoreDash.
+To find the impact that real users experience caused by redirects you will need to use a RUM tool like CoreDash.
 Real user monitoring will let you track the Core Web Vitals into great detail.

 In CoreDash simply 'click on redirect count' to visualize your data segmented by redirect count.
 Then, for example click on a the ' 1 redirect' segment to filter the RUM data by '1 redirect' and view all affected urls.